Andy Taylor (guitarist): Personal life

 In 2022, Taylor stated that he has been married to his wife Tracey for 40 years.
 They have four children.
 The couple currently reside in Ibiza, Spain.

 When Duran Duran were inducted into the Rock and Roll Hall of Fame in 2022, Taylor was unable to attend the ceremony.
-During the event, Simon Le Bon read part of a letter that Taylor had written revealing he had been diagnosed with stage 4 metastatic prostate cancer four years prior, and a recent setback kept him from attending.
-The letter was posted to the band's website later, in which Taylor said his condition is incurable, but not immediately life threatening.
+During the event, Simon Le Bon read part of a letter that Taylor had written revealing he had been diagnosed with stage 4 metastatic prostate cancer four years prior and a recent setback kept him from attending.
+The letter was later posted to the band's website, in which Taylor said his condition is incurable but not immediately life-threatening.